dxw/contracts/agreements/agency_terms.md

         is not Project IP and "Reused IP" means any Background IP which we own.
     3. You do not become the owner of any Background IP.
-    4. We grant you a perpetual, irrevocable, non-exclusive, royalty-free licence to the Reused IP for their use exclusively in the Product.
+    4. We grant you a perpetual, irrevocable, non-exclusive, royalty-free licence to the Reused IP for their use in the Product.
     5. You grant us a perpetual, irrevocable, non-exclusive, royalty-free licence for use of the Project IP in any Product created by dxw, including the right to licence the use of the Project IP in any Product ("the licence